Louis Christian Mullgardt: Early life and education

-Louis Christian Mullgardt (1866-1942) was an American architect associated with the First Bay Tradition.
+Career

 He designed houses in Berkeley, Oakland and other cities; the Court of the Ages at the 1915 Panama–Pacific International Exposition; the San Francisco Juvenile Court and Detention Home; the Durant School in Oakland; and a major renovation of the former M. H. de Young Memorial Museum.

 He made design proposals for multi-building complexes for downtown Honolulu in 1915 and for Yosemite Valley in 1916.
 He was hired in 1918 to design the Lou Henry and Herbert Hoover House at Stanford University but was dismissed after prematurely publicizing the assignment without the Hoovers' consent.